yucigou/codegoodworks/_posts/2018-02-23-loop-through-an-array-in-javascript.md

     const average = sum / myArray.length;
     console.log(average); // 200

-### 4. Create a new array based on the original but without modifying it
+### 4. Create a new array based on the original without modifying it

     const myArray = [{x:100}, {x:200}, {x:300}];